Glassboy/GameRules/Warlords of Erewhon/DarkElfArmyList.md

 ### Death Dealers
 Points Value: 127<BR>
-Special: You can include a maximum of one unit of Guard in your war band.
-You can not include a unit of Guard if you have also fielded a unit of Dark Elf Death Dealer.
+Special: You can include a maximum of one unit of Death Dealers in your war band.
+You can not include a unit of Death Dealers if you have also fielded a unit of Dark Elf Guard.

 | Warriors Unit: Death Dealers                            | Ag   | Acc | Str | Res  | Init | Co  | Special               |
 |:--------------------------------------------------------|:----:|:---:|:---:|:----:|:----:|:---:|:----------------------|